UWOceanTech/Student-Seaglider-Center/README.md

 - Summer Time Series Mission (2025)
 - Winter Time Series Mission (2026)

+Sensors:
+- All missions have temperature, conductivity (salinity), and depth data at minimum.
+If there is oxygen and wetlabs data it will be in the clean data file as well as the raw data.
+Oxygen is named dissolved_oxygen when cleaned and aanderaa4330_dissolved_oxygen in the raw data.

 Naming Conventions:
 - Missions are named with their date of deployment YYYY_MM_DD (if multi-day mission only month is noted) and either their location or vessel of deployment.
 - Missions named "shilshole_shakedown" are training deployments and do not aim to answer a scientific question.